Erin’s Recipe Rundown

 Instructions

-- Peel the sweet potatoes and cut the sweet potatoes into the desired shape.
+- Peel and cut the sweet potatoes into the desired shape.

-- Place the slices in a mound on a baking baking sheet, pour over remaining ingredients then mix every thing together with your hands to evenly coat the slices.
+- Place the slices in a mound on a baking sheet, pour the remaining ingredients on top, then mix everything together with your hands to evenly coat the slices.
 Spread the sweet potatoes into an even, single layer.

 - Bake for 30-35 minutes, until the sweet potatoes are fork tender.
 Enjoy!